gusztavvargadr/vagrant/samples/README.md

 ### Cusomization

-Although the above samples utilize only a single `vagrant.yml` file to define all the options, it is possible to split these configurations for better management via separation, or local customizations.
+Although the above samples utilize only a single `vagrant.yml` file to define all the options, it is possible to split these configurations for better management via separation or for local customizations.

 #### Multi-file configuration basics